dankuck/dankuck.github.io/_posts/2021-07-22-trumans-map-6-politics-is-the-mind-killer.md

 “Michael Graves is a world-renowned architect whose portfolio includes the Ministry of Culture building in The Hague, several designs for The Walt Disney Company, and two New Urbanist buildings in Seahaven Island, Florida, the site of <i>The Truman Show</i>.”

-The article on <i>Germany</i> did not list me, my fame, or Seahaven Island.
+The article on <i>Germany</i> did not list me or Seahaven Island.
 So that test failed.

 I realized there was an easier way to see if the reference from <i>The Truman Show</i> to the U-V volume was the <i>USSR</i> article.
 I checked the Reference Index again to see if I could figure out what page in U-V had the <i>USSR</i> article.
-If that was the same page, I’d know that the U-V article was for the <i>USSR</i>.
+If that was the same page…

 It wasn’t the same page.
 The mystery article was on an earlier page.
 The only page where <i>USSR</i> and <i>The Truman Show</i> coincided was the <i>Carbon Concrete</i> article.
 The <i>USSR</i> was not the article from the U-V volume.

+<i>The Truman Show</i> and the <i>USSR</i> were not important enough for each other, at least from an encyclopedia’s point of view.

-Then I realized my mistake.
+I had made a mistake.
 I had been thinking of these articles as things which were important for <i>The Truman Show</i>.
 But it was just the opposite. <i>The Truman Show</i> was important for the things in these articles.

-<i>The Truman Show</i> and the <i>USSR</i> were not important enough for each other, at least from an encyclopedia’s point of view.

 I looked up and around the warehouse while I re-estimated the value of the encyclopedia.
-I was still sitting in the fork lift, its forks poised to tip over the shelves and cause havoc at the flip of a switch.
+I was still sitting in the forklift, its forks poised to tip over the shelves and cause havoc at the flip of a switch.
 It seemed less and less likely that I would have a use for it.
 Nobody was coming.

 I decided the encyclopedia was still valuable.
 I would just need all the articles together to paint the picture for me.
 So I started over, reading just the titles, seeking a pattern.